Pregnancy and Incontinence

 Pregnancy and child birth

-Postpartum incontinence is caused by physical changes during pregnancy, childbirth, hormonal changes, neurological changes, and overactive bladder.
+Postpartum incontinence is caused by physical changes during pregnancy and childbirth, hormonal changes, neurological changes, and overactive bladder.

 Physical changes during pregnancy and childbirth, and vaginal delivery can weaken the pelvic floor muscles and cause damage, while hormonal changes can also contribute to incontinence in postpartum.